ENGLAND - MANCHESTER - EL GATO NEGRO TAPAS

 El Gato Negro Tapas is now set in a beautifully restored building over three floors in King Street Manchester

-On the first floor restaurant you can have the full menu and also dine at the chefs table and watch the interestingly manic theatre of the food being cooked in front of you.
-You need to reserve here.
+On the first-floor restaurant, you can have the full menu and also dine at the chef's table and watch the interestingly manic theatre of the food being cooked in front of you.
+You need to reserve it here.